Setting Up the Local VM Scanner on Windows

 Installation and Upgrade

 Start PowerShell in admin mode, replace AIKIDO_TOKEN with valid token from Local VM scanning page in Aikido.
-You can also specify the VM_TYPE as one of: production, staging or development.
+You can also specify the following optional parameters:

 SHA256